moefinley/css-wrangler/readme.md

  - Capture Selenium errors and translate them to more user friendly errors
     + Selenium error 'element can't be found' should list the element selector and the current page
  - Find a cross browser replacement for document.querySelector() without effecting the page so results can be gathered from IE8

+### Medium term
+ - Allow Selenium commands and/or JavaScript functions to be run on the page before gathering computed styles.
+This would allow for JavaScript features to be tested.

 ### Long term
  - Save data to database instead of JSON file